GabeScott/standard-works-vault/General Conference/1987 April - Covenants.md

 I had intended to tell this at his funeral, but my feelings were too tender that day to speak of it.

-One Sunday when Brother Tuttle was at home, confined mostly to his bed, I spent a few hours with him while Marné and the family went to church.
+One Sunday when Brother Tuttle was at home, confined mostly to his bed, I spent a few hours with him while Marné and the family went to church.

 He was deeply moved by the outpouring of love from across the world.
 Each letter extended prayers of faith for his recovery.
 Many of the messages came from South America, where the Tuttle family had labored for so many years.

 That day we reviewed his life, beginning with his birth in Manti, Utah, to an ordinary Latter-day Saint couple.
 We talked of his father, whom I knew, and of his mother, a faithful temple worker.

-He talked of his mission, his college days, his marriage to Marné Whitaker, and his heroic service in the Marines.
+He talked of his mission, his college days, his marriage to Marné Whitaker, and his heroic service in the Marines.

 Then we relived our days teaching seminary in Brigham City and supervising the seminaries and institutes of religion.